Why do you need to have an adult Oyster Card or Contactless card when visiting the United Kingdom?

 Since the Visitor Oyster Card offers daily capping, the costs are less expensive compared to buying a single ticket or even Day Travel Card.
 So travel with no limits.
 Also, there are several discounts in specific restaurants and tourist attractions for the Visitor Oyster Cards users.
 Order a “pay as you go” card.
 Top up the card with any amount you like.
 This depends on the length of your stay.
 For example, in zones 1 and 2 for two days you need around £15.
 The travel costs calculated by the smart card and deducted from your balance.
 But, as soon as the total charges for a day reach the daily cap, the smart card will stop charging.
 No matter how many more tubes or buses you use until the end of the day.

 One can find some downsides towards the Visitor Oyster Cards.
 To compare with a standard Oyster card, let’s begin with:

 - It will cost you £5 plus postage expenses to send it to you.
 Also, unlike the standard Oyster card, the £5 deposit is not refundable.
 Visitor Cardholders have to pay a non-refundable activation fee.

 - Next, you cannot register your Visitor Oyster Card like the standard Oyster.
 Therefore, if you lose it, you can not transfer your credit on another new card.

 - Also, you won’t be able to load weekly travel cards on Visitor Oyster cards.
-However, this option is available for the standard cards.
-Eventually, if you wish to have your Visitor Oyster card ahead of coming to London, buy your card in advance.
+But, this option is available for the standard cards.
+So, if you wish to have your Visitor Oyster card ahead of coming to London, buy your card in advance.